aleccool213/blog/content/posts/2020-09-18-cosmic/index.md

 git clone git@github.com:aleccool213/nextjs-cosmic-graphql-app.git
 ```

-You can also choose to create a Github repository for yourself using [the template](https://github.com/aleccool213/nextjs-cosmic-graphql-app/generate).
+You can also choose to create a GitHub repository for yourself using [the template](https://github.com/aleccool213/nextjs-cosmic-graphql-app/generate).

 Once inside the new directory, make sure you are using the correct Node.js version by using [NVM](https://github.com/nvm-sh/nvm).